How Blood Sweat and Tears Helped Birth Jazz Rock With ‘Child is Father to the Man’

 The game of rock and roll was wide open to interpretation and experimentation in the mid-’60s.
 No one knew this better than musician/songwriter Al Kooper.

-After digging around the music business in New York City, Kooper landed his first break by penning the Top Ten hit ‘This Diamond Ring’ for Gary Lewis & The Playboys in 1965.
-Around the same time, he found himself taking part in a much different circle as he found himself involved with none other than Bob Dylan.
+After digging around the music business in New York City, Kooper landed his first break by penning the Top Ten hit “This Diamond Ring” for Gary Lewis and the Playboys in 1965.
+Around the same time, he found himself taking part in a much different circle when he began working with Bob Dylan.

-Shortly after that session, he joined New York band the Blues Project, but stayed little more than a year.
-It was mid-1967 when Kooper would put together his own vision for a contemporary rock band with Blood, Sweat & Tears.
+Shortly after that session, Kooper joined New York band the Blues Project, but stayed little more than a year.
+It was mid-1967 when he would put together his own vision for a contemporary rock band with Blood Sweat and Tears.
 The initial idea was to expand on the concept of jazz rock or brass band rock put forth by bands such as the Buckinghams.
 Chicago would also grow from this idea around the same time.
-Kooper assembled a core eight-man band to make this vision work.
-The band were soon signed to Columbia Records and work on their first album began in the fall of 1967.
+Kooper assembled a core eight-man lineup to make this vision work.
+The band were soon signed to Columbia Records and work on Blood Sweat and Tears’ first album began in the fall of 1967.

 Subscribe to Ultimate Classic Rock on